 Site Details The site is currently used as a second hand car dealership with some offices on the western side of the site.
 The majority of the site is covered in hard standing tarmac, with the exception of flower beds around the site boundary.
 The site is surrounded by a palisade metal fence security fence.
 We understand that Polaris intend to redevelop the site with a mixed commercial and residential building.
 The commercial units and parking will form ground level with the upper two levels populated with nine flats.
 There will be a small communal landscaped area within the development.
-Review of Environmental Site Sensitivity The site is located in an area of low to moderate environmental sensitivity.
-Geology maps indicate that shallow geology underlying the site is likely to comprise Lambeth Group, comprising firm to stiff clays grading to dense sand with clay layers with pebbles, to at least 15m.
-London Clay may also be present, overlying the Lambeth clays, across the eastern half/end of the site.
-Groundwater is likely to be present within the underlying chalk, potentially at depths exceeding 30m.
+Review of Environmental Site Sensitivity The site is located in an area of low environmental sensitivity.
+Geology maps indicate that shallow geology underlying the site is likely to comprise stiff clays of the London Clay (unproductive strata).
 The site is located within a Source Protection Zone, with a groundwater abstraction borehole ~1.1km to the south west.
-These are both associated with deep chalk aquifer and not considered at risk of impact due to the presence of the shallow low permeability clay soils, which will impede lateral/vertical migration of any mobile contaminants that may be present at shallow depths.
+However, these are both associated with deep chalk aquifer and not considered at risk of impact due to the presence of the overlying low permeability London Clay will impede lateral/vertical migration of any mobile contaminants that may be present in shallow soil.
 Review of Site History and Potential Contaminant Sources The site was first developed as a garage between 1936 and 1952, prior to this the site was undeveloped farmland.
 The garage was redeveloped at least once in the early 1980s with a new sales building, canopy and pumps.
 The Petroleum Officer's records indicate there was a fuel leak at the site, identified in 1987.
 Hydrocarbon product was removed from remediation wells over a number of years and then the petrol station closed and decommissioned.
 As part of the decommissioning process six below ground tanks were removed and ~ 120m3 of impacted soils were removed.
 Records indicate the occurrence of a fuel within a nearby stream, but we understand this was never definitely proven to originate from the petrol station.
 We have not identified any significant potential sources of hazardous ground gases associated with the site.
 The current site use as a car sales yard is not likely to be a source of significant contamination.
 Conclusions Based on our desk-top review we consider the potential for significant contamination to be present in shallow soils to be low.
 However, given the site's extended use as a retail filling station and records that indicate the occurrence of a fuel leak, albeit with relatively extensive remedial works having been carried out, we cannot discount the possibility that residual hydrocarbon impact will be present in shallow soils.

-Table Nineteen: Environmental Conclusions
+Table Twenty: Environmental Conclusions